Posted on 05 Sep 2009 16:45

 Realizing that people cannot change their thinking all at once, I am willing to try to define what I mean by strength consolidation and to give you one example of a system.
 This is not a simple endeavor so I will ask something in return from you.
 I ask that you meet me half-way and be willing to think on your feet a little bit while using this system.
 Call it practice.

-Note: The use of the word "consolidation" in this article, and any further use on this website, is in no way connected to the so-called "consolidation" routines of High Intensity Training (HIT), SuperSlow®, or Heavy Duty™ training systems.
+Note, before we move one, that the use of the word "consolidation" in this article, and any further use on this website, is in no way connected to the so-called "consolidation" routines of High Intensity Training (HIT), SuperSlow®, or Heavy Duty™ training systems.

 What is strength consolidation?